 William A. Lawrence’s will continued his support for the Lawrence Memorial Library, and included the donation of four tenement houses on Lawrence Lane that would help finance the library.
 Today, financial support for the library comes from tax revenue, endowment/investment income, and various fundraisers.
 A handicapped accessible entrance and lift leads to the Children’s Room and Community Room.
 In 2002, the main floor of the library was renovated to maintain the historic integrity of the building.

 On April 22, 2011 the Vermont House recognized our library and its service to the Bristol community for the past 100 years.
-See a copy of the special resolution.
+See a copy of the special VT House Resolution.